marky-mark/emrclient/README.md

 Set the master ip and port of the EMR master instance and yarn api (default 8088), this can be found in the EC2 tab.
 This caches the address in `~/.emrclient`

-    ./emrclient set_master <MASTER IP:PORT>
+    ./emrclient configure -m <MASTER IP:PORT> -b <S3 BUCKET>

-Once this is set you may list applications
+Once this is set you may list applications by state(RUNNING, KILLED, FAILED)

-    ./emrclient list
+    ./emrclient list <STATE>

+Once this is set you may list applications by running

+    ./emrclient list_running

 Pick an application from the list to kill